-A rich, moist Almond Pound Cake that’s made better for you with yogurt and reduced sugar!
+A rich, moist Almond Pound Cake that’s made better for you with yogurt!
 A fun New Years dessert with one whole almond baked in — whoever gets the almond will have one year good luck!

 The first time I made this, I failed miserably.

 I had gotten the recipe from a cookbook, and it just did not turn out.
 I’m not going to deny that part of the reason is my occasional inability to follow instructions.
 But the other part of the reason is that it was not a great recipe.

 So I went to Pinterest (obviously) and was on the hunt for an Almond Pound Cake recipe.
 I knew I wanted to use a pound cake base because (even though I’ve technically never made a pound cake) I wanted something somewhat dense, but still rich and moist.
 I wanted beautiful, luscious slices of cake.

 I found a great base recipe, but I wanted to lighten it up (I mean, after the Cranberry Chocolate Chunk Blondies and the Apple Crisp Cinnamon Buns and the Brown Sugar Pecan Cookies….) .
 I used low fat Greek yogurt in place of the cream cheese (for less fat and a boost of protein!).
 I added some almond extract, and some sliced almonds in the pan before adding the batter.

 And then I crossed my fingers.

 It may or may not have been the finger crossing, but the cake came out of the oven perfectly moist and luscious (it’s just the word that comes to mind with a pound cake, right?).

 One of the best parts of this Almond Pound Cake is the single whole almond baked inside.
 After you pour the batter into the pan, you press in one whole almond.
 You serve it up at your New Years party, and whoever gets the slice with the whole almond inside will have one year good luck!